darklamp/ing-sw-2020-Secondari-Vela-Villa/README.md

 ## Client options:

+Note: on Linux (doesn't seem to do anything on Windows), setting the JVM ```-Dprism.forceGPU=true``` flag might help in case the graphics are slow / misaligned.

 | Command | Description | Default |
 |---------|:----------:|------------:|
 | port    | specifies Server port | 1337 |